Discriminative Class Tokens for Text-to-Image Diffusion Models: Results

 \subsection{Qualitative assessment}

 In \cref{fig:inet-qual}, we show various generated samples based on ImageNet classes.
-From left to right, our method reinforces distinctive features of the dog species, in particular, the face.
+From left to right, our method reinforces distinctive features of the dog species, in particular the face.
 The distinct characteristics of the custard apple and slot images are highlighted with our method.
 For the mailbag, the `mail' term appears to confuse SD to generate a mail-related image rather than a mailbag.
 More ambiguities arise from the term wheel in potter's wheel and the kite class.
 In some cases, we only partially resolve ambiguity.
-For instance, beach wagon cars still appear on the beach, the bird kite resembles a toy kite.
+For instance, beach wagon cars still appear on the beach, and it is still possible to see a kite bird that resembles a kite.
 Another interesting case is when the method adds another instance of the target class object, as is the case in the pug image.

 In \cref{fig:inat}, we show images generated using labels from the iNat dataset.
 We sample 50 species from each and compare them using SD and our method.
 Our method corrects for attributes such as patterns (e.g., (a), and (h)), anatomical issues (e.g., (b), (c), (f)), and resolves lexical ambiguity (e.g., (b), (d), (g)).